How to Get to Your Accommodation From the Airport in Malta

 3. Public Buses – The Budget-Friendly Option

 Malta’s public bus system is affordable and reliable for budget travellers.
-The airport is connected to the island via several bus routes, all departing from the terminal.
+Several bus routes, all departing from the terminal, connect the airport to the island.

 Key Airport Bus Routes: